Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Kansas Stats and Trends

-- Kansas' games this year have gone over the total in four out of six opportunities (66.7%).
+- Kansas' games this season have eclipsed the over/under four times in six opportunities (66.7%).

-- Kansas is 1-2 against the spread and 0-3 overall when the team notches more than 20.1 points.
+- When Kansas scores more than 20.1 points, it is 1-2 against the spread and 0-3 overall.

-- In games that Kansas amasses over 316.7 yards, the team is 1-2 against the spread and 0-3 overall.
+- When Kansas amasses more than 316.7 yards, the team is 1-2 against the spread and 0-3 overall.

-- The Jayhawks have seven giveaways this season, while the Cowboys have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.